 Does it matter between Commercial wallpaper and residential wallpaper?

-Yes- is the short answer, and the but is there really isnt a residential wallpaper.
-Commercial wallpaper is;
+Yes is the short answer, and the “but” is that there really isn’t a residential wallpaper.
+Commercial wallpaper is:

-- it is ment for 15 plus years
+- It is meant for 15 plus years

-- commercial wallpaper can also hide more imperfections on the wall (can-it depends on the paper used)
+- Commercial wallpaper can also hide more imperfections on the wall (it can, it depends on the paper used)